JoshVanL/k8s-subject-access-delegation/README.md

 * **Namespace**: Namespace the delegation is active in.
 * **Repeat**: How many times the delegation should be repeated.
 Default value of one.
-* **Delegation Time**: Time for then the delegation should be removed.
+* **Delegation Time**: Time for when the delegation should be removed.
 Default is never.

 An example of a rule is as follows.
-Here `Remote-Employee1` and `Remote-Employee2` will take on the permissions of the user `Employee` every day 6:00pm for 14 hours every day for 365 days.
+Here `Remote-Employee1` and `Remote-Employee2` will take on the permissions of the user `Employee` at 6:00pm for 14 hours every day for 365 days.

 ```yaml
 apiVersion: authz.k8s.io/v1alpha1